Our Mission

 Sunday Schools:

-Adult Sunday School @ 9:45am: Currently reading The Universal Christ by Richard Rohr.
+Adult Sunday School @ 9:45am: Currently reading Miracles and Wonders by Elaine Pagels

 Children’s Church @ 10:15am: Following the Joyful Path curriculum.